Introduction to Media APIs

 Dolby.io Media APIs were created to make your audio better, at scale.

 To deliver great audio, you need the tools and workflow automation to address your growing content libraries and meet consumer expectations.
 Whether your content is noisy, isn’t the right volume, or just doesn’t “feel right”, we’re here to help.
-Our APIs analyze your audio, figure out how to optimally enhance it, and apply just the right amount of processing to give you a professional, natural sound.
+Our cloud-based APIs analyze your audio, figure out how to optimally enhance it, and apply just the right amount of processing to give you a professional, natural sound.

-- Use your API keys to authenticate
+- Use your API token to authenticate

 - Ensure your media is shared so as to be readable and writable by our services